FareFirst/lite-deep-equal/README.md

 Compatible with Node and Browser

-This package support all basic types in Javascript: Object, Array, Number & String
+This package support all basic types in Javascript: Object, Array, Number, String, null & undefined

 ## Install